Mbishu2002/grid/backend.md

 ---

 ## 📚 Future Enhancements
-- Integration with SCADA/AMI
+- Integration with SCADA/AMI systems
+- Predictive analytics using AI/ML for maintenance
-- AI model for predictive fault analytics
+- Mobile offline mode for technicians
-- Offline mode for mobile technician app
+- Multi-tenant support for utility companies
-- Blockchain-based fault attestation
+- Blockchain for verifiable fault logging
+- Real-time video feed integration for substations
+- GIS-powered planning and routing for asset upgrades
+- Natural language search over logs and reports

 ---